Nagamany

 by evaporation chamber 16 was higher during non-sunlight hours

-than that during sunlight hours due to lower ambient temperatures
+than that during sunlight hours due to lower ambient

-during non-sunlight hours.
-Under the example conditions, the
+temperatures during non-sunlight hours.
+Under the example

-energy available for desalination was about 12,500 kJ/hr (=3.45
+conditions, the energy available for desalination was about

-kW) which was the waste heat rejected by condenser 42 in
+12,500 kJ/hr (=3.45 kW) which was the waste heat rejected by

-medium and the heat source.
-The actual mass of water that could be
+between the transfer medium and the heat source.
+The actual mass

-evaporated in evaporation chamber 16 and hence, the desalination
+of water that could be evaporated in evaporation chamber 16 and

-efficiency, depended on the heat input from thermal energy storage
+hence, the desalination efficiency, depended on the heat input

-14, the ambient temperature at which the condensation took place,
+from thermal energy storage 14, the ambient temperature at which

-and the brine withdrawal rate.
-Since the driving force for
+the condensation took place, and the brine withdrawal rate.

-evaporation is the temperature differential, between evaporation
+Since the driving force for evaporation is the temperature

-chamber 16 and condenser 42, the heat input to evaporation chamber
+differential, between evaporation chamber 16 and condenser 42,

-16 during the day is lower than that input during the night.
+than that input during the night.
+During the night, both the

-During the night, both the ambient temperature and the freshwater
+ambient temperature and the freshwater temperature are low,

-resulting in higher heat input and vice versa.
+heat input and vice versa.

 The temperature variations in the saline water in evaporation